 Of course, the 10-year rule is my approximation.
 It can take more or less time for different people to get used to other places.
 Still, regardless of who we are and where we spend time, we will eventually get bored.

 In this regard, I often say that even Adam and Eve got bored of paradise.
 They just spent too much time there.
-Similarly, I believe that Amsterdam is among the 5 top places I loved to live.
+Similarly, I believe that London is among the 5 top places I loved to live.
 Yet, although I loved this place, I start getting bored living after that approximately 10 years for my 10 Years Rule Planning.

 People Who Travel Are Better Human Beings